-If your Allen Organ has Divisional pistons in addition to General pistons.
-The piston setting process in each case is the same as SETTING GENERAL PISTONS described above.
-Only Swell stops can be set with the Swell Divisional pistons, Great stops with the Great Divisional pistons.
+The piston setting process for divisional pistons is the same as SETTING GENERAL PISTONS described above.
+Only Swell stops can be set with the Swell divisional pistons, Great stops with the Great divisional pistons and Pedal stops with the Pedal divisional toe studs.